-- Suction Hose - Low-Level Strainer - 2.
-Select a dump site arrangement which permits the best access and ability for expansion, if necessary. - 3.
-Position the engine for port-a-tank drafting operations. - 4.
-Position the port-a-tank in an arrangement that allows the greatest access in the front, side or rear of the engine. - 5.
-Use the required lengths of suction hose, with a low level strainer attached, to connect suction hose to the intake valve of the engine and port-a-tank. - 6.
+- 1. Select a dump site arrangement which permits the best access and ability for expansion, if necessary. - 2.
+Use the required lengths of suction hose, with a strainer attached, to connect suction hose to the intake valve of the engine. - 3.
 Maintaining access for dumping is essential to minimize manoeuvring time.
 This may be accomplished by setting the port-a-tanks in a diamond or square configuration.
-Whenever possible, try not to block the roadway. - 7.
+Whenever possible, try not to block the roadway. - 4.
 Begin dumping and drafting operations.
-If the attack engine has left the public roadway, attach the attack engine's LDH supply line to the LDH discharge of the supply engine.
-When the port-a-tank has sufficient water and the supply engine has established a draft from the port-a-tank, begin moving water toward the attack engine. - 8.
-As additional tankers arrive, position them to dump from the side or rear utilizing all accessible sides of the port-a-tanks available. - 9.
-If a tanker is not able to empty its entire load before the port-a-tank is full, it shall remain in position and empty its tank when room becomes available or another tanker arrives. - 10.
-The dumping and filling of tankers should be under the control of a water supply officer who shall ensure the supply of water is maintained at all times until command orders otherwise. - 11.
-The water supply officer shall request extra tankers and or engines as required. - 12.
-The senior member at the fill site shall report to the water supply officer. - 13.
-Water supply should be on a separate frequency.
+If the attack engine has left the public roadway, attach the attack engine's LDH supply line to the LDH discharge of the supply engine. - 5.
+As additional tankers arrive, position them to dump from the side or rear utilizing all accessible sides of the port-a-tanks available. - 6.
+If a tanker is not able to empty its entire load before the port-a-tank is full, it shall remain in position and empty its tank when room becomes available, or another tanker arrives. - 7.
+The dumping and filling of tankers should be under the control of a water supply officer who shall ensure the supply of water is maintained at all times until command orders otherwise. - 8.
+The water supply officer shall request extra tankers and or engines as required. - 9.
+The senior member at the fill site shall report to the water supply officer. - 10.
+Water supply should be on a separate frequency. - 11.
+If required additional port-a-tanks may be set in a diamond or square arrangement. - 12.
+If possible avoid dumping directly into the tank the supply engine is drafting from. - 13.
+Equipment needed to transfer water between port-a-tanks: - Jet Siphon / Low level strainer - Length of Suction Hose - Length of 13/4" Hose - A length of Utility Rope / ratchet straps - 14.
+Connect the low-level strainer, suction hose, and 1^{3/4}" hose and place the end with the low-level strainer into the port-a-tank the water will be transferred from. - 15.
+Using utility rope or ratchet straps, firmly attach the open end of the suction hose to the top of the next port-a-tank, approximately 2 ft. from the open end.